 The project is small scale and temporary with indirect hydrological connectivity.
-The closest stream to the proposed development is Griffeen River, approximately 170m from the proposed development.
-This is a tributary to the River Liffey which enters Dublin bay more than 15km downstream.
-There is substantial dilution potential introduced by this pathway for the ecological processes of Dublin bay.
-The distance from the stream, indirect pathway to Dublin bay and the small-scale temporary nature of the development ensure that there are no significant risks to the water quality of Dublin bay.
+The closest stream to the proposed development is Camac Stream, directly adjacent to the proposed development.
+This is a tributary to the River Liffey which enters Dublin Bay more than 15km downstream.
+There is substantial dilution potential introduced by this pathway for the ecological processes of Dublin Bay.
+The distance from the stream, indirect pathway to Dublin Bay and the small-scale temporary nature of the development ensure that there are no significant risks to the water quality of Dublin Bay.
 The projects identified in the surrounding area are also small scale and were subject to their own AA processes (see below for details).
 In addition to this the surface water drainage will be managed in accordance with the Greater Dublin Strategic Drainage Strategy (GDSDS) with attenuation in soft areas where possible (as per the South Dublin County Development Plan.
 Therefore, these effects are determined to be negligible.